 Applications about natural resources

-- licences to take and use water from a river, stream, soak, spring or water from under the ground under section 64 of the Water Act 1989
+- licences to take and use water from a river or stream, soak or spring, or water from under the ground under section 64 of the Water Act 1989

 - licences for works to construct a bore, dam or waterway under section 83 of the Water Act 1989